Stand out in your career with a degree in Management Information Systems and Business Analytics.

 This course teaches students to design, implement, and use database management systems.
 Students gain a working knowledge of available software packages, concepts of query languages, software integration services, and security considerations.
 Students will also learn fundamentals of structured query language (SQL) in developing common queries and reports.
 (This course is also offered through CBE.
 Credits earned using this option will appear on transcripts with an "EX" suffix.)

 Investigate various statistical approaches used for data mining analyses.
 The preparation of data suitable for analysis from an enterprise data warehouse using SQL and the documentation of results is also covered.
-A simple data mining analysis project using SPSS is performed to reinforce the concepts.
-This course is a replacement course for ITS450 as of the 2013-2014 Spring-A term.
-Students cannot receive credit for both these courses.
-Prerequisite: ITS445 or MIS445
+A simple data mining analysis project is performed to reinforce the concepts.
+Prerequisite: ITS445.
+Recommended Prior Course: MIS445.

 The promise of cloud computing technology to provide unlimited utility computing and storage capacity to organizations is investigated.
-The various types of current cloud computing services offered by the major service vendors are studied.
-The challenges of managing “big data” are reviewed, and the relationships of cloud computing, big data, and data mining are examined.
-This course is a replacement course for ITS440 as of the 2013-2014 Spring-A term.
-Students cannot receive credit for both these courses.
-Prerequisite: ITS410.
-(This course is also offered through CBE.
-Credits earned using this option will appear on transcripts with an “EX” suffix.)
+The various types of current cloud computing services and big data solutions offered by the major service vendors are studied.
+The challenges of managing "big data” are reviewed, and the relationships of cloud computing, big data, and data mining are examined.
+Recommended Prior Course: ITS410.

 This capstone course provides students with the opportunity to demonstrate competency on the key domains of business analytics.
 Students will develop a comprehensive project that integrates content learned throughout the duration of the program including database management, systems analysis, enterprise infrastructure, and decision support.